Lambda-Null/tome/A_Bootstrapping_Initial_Version/2_Named_Macros.md

         descriptor = line
 ```

-Eventually this probably makes more sense handled as a class, but the significant whitespace in Python poses a problem for this stage in the bootstrapping.

 ## Detecting Unexpanded Macros

 Within a block of code, it's necessary to identify what macros are unexpanded and where they are.
 Earlier the code was broken into individual lines to make some logic during the expansion process easier, this makes a line a more appropriate choice here than the full block.